karpitony/eft-where-am-i/README.md

 After selecting a map, make sure to click the `Apply` button!
 <br />

-**2. Take a screenshot while inside a Tarkov raid.**
+**2. Take a screenshot during EFT raids.**
-- The default screenshot key in Tarkov is `PrtSc`.
+- The default screenshot key is `PrtSc`.
-- If you check the `Auto Screenshot Detection` checkbox, your location will automatically update each time you take a screenshot.
+- If you check the `Auto Screenshot Detection` checkbox, your location will be automatically updated each time you take a screenshot.
 - If you check the `Auto Screenshot Detection` checkbox, you can skip step 3.
 <br />